-Turkey is vast and experiences distinct seasons and it is important to consider this in determining what to wear in addition to taking into account local sentiment.
-We’ve put together this handy guide to help you to make wise choices when it comes to what to wear in Turkey.
+Turkey is vast and experiences distinct seasons, and it is important to consider this in determining what to wear in addition to taking into account local sentiment.
+We’ve put together this handy guide to help you make wise choices regarding what to wear in Turkey.

 How do people dress in Turkey?

 Turkish Traditional Dress

 The traditional dress of Turkey dates back to the Ottoman era.
 Each region has their own specific traditional outfit characterised by beautifully embroidered colourful dresses, skirts, scarves, shawls and coin headdresses for women; baggy trousers (salvar), shirts and waistcoats or jackets (yelek) for men.